fastverse/fastverse/README.md

 - **collapse**: Fast grouped & weighted statistical computations, time series and panel data transformations, list-processing, data manipulation functions, summary statistics and various utilities such as support for variable labels.
 Class-agnostic framework designed to work with vectors, matrices, data frames, lists and related classes including *xts*, *data.table*, *tibble*, *pdata.frame*, *sf*.  <!-- *tsibble*, *tibbletime* -->

-- **matrixStats**: Efficient row-and column-wise statistics on matrices (and vectors), including computations on subsets of rows and columns.
+- **matrixStats**: Efficient row-and column-wise (weighted) statistics on matrices and vectors, including computations on subsets of rows and columns.

 - **kit**: Fast vectorized and nested switches, some parallel (row-wise) statistics, and some utilities such as efficient partial sorting and unique values.

 - **magrittr**: Efficient pipe operators for enhanced programming and code unnesting.

 - **fst**: A compressed data file format that is very fast to read and write.
+Full random access in both rows and columns allows reading subsets from a '.fst' file.

   *Additional dependency*: Package *Rcpp* is imported by *collapse* and *fst*.

 ### Extending the *fastverse*
+The *fastverse* can by extended by any R package, either just for the current session or permanently:

 <details>
   <summary><b><a style="cursor: pointer;">Click here to expand </a></b> </summary>